Need Legal Help Following a Staten Island Nursing Home Injury? We are Here for You

 Many state investigators are overworked, underfunded and underpaid.
 Sadly, many state agency investigations go nowhere because of the lack of resources.
 This means, if your family member was a victim of nursing home negligence in Staten Island, you should do something to make sure the harm does not happen again.

 Report the nursing home to the State of New York.
-After that, contact the attorneys at Brevda Law to investigate your potential Staten Island nursing home abuse lawsuit.
+After that, contact the attorneys at Senior Justice Law Firm to investigate your potential Staten Island nursing home abuse lawsuit.
 Our lawyers focus on nursing home and assisted living facility injury and death cases.
 Let our experience help maximize your case.

 Before negligent care snowballs into a serious injury, or death, we encourage you to contact our Staten Island nursing home abuse attorneys if you believe you or a loved one has experienced nursing home neglect or abuse in Richmond County.